jayway/cljwordgraph/README.md

         "sorts and returns a list of word/count pairs"))

 ### Useful functions
-[sort-by]
+* sort-by

 ### Suggested design
-Use sort-by and pass it a function that picks out the second element of the pair (which one could that be?).
+Use `sort-by` and pass it a function that picks out the second element of the pair (now, which function could that be?).
 The result will be a sequence sorted by the second element.

 ### Tips
-The seq of a map is a sequence of vectors of key-value pairs:
+The `seq` of a map is a sequence of vectors of key-value pairs:

     user=> (seq {:a 1 :b 2})
     ([:a 1] [:b 2])

 ## test-repeat-str
-Add a test for a function repeat-str that takes a string s and a number n and returns a string that repeats s for n times.
+Add a test for a function `repeat-str` that takes a string `s` and a number `n` and returns a string that repeats `s` for `n` times.

     user=> (repeat-str "*" 0)
     ""